Considering contacting a recruiter for your job search?

 1 – Find recruiters that specialize in your area of expertise.

 Google for recruiters that fit your skills and field, using search terms such as “recruiter IT” or “recruiter operations” to get lists of firms that source candidates for particular fields.
-Some websites, such The Riley Guide, also offer lists of recruiting firms by specialty.

 Yet another alternative is to send out a recruiter email distribution.
 While this is certainly NOT a guaranteed strategy, it can save you many hours of time (if you intend to spend those hours emailing your resume to recruiters).
+Many resume and job search firms offer resume distribution, with varying fees.
+Of course, using this method means that you will lose the personal touch associated with contacting each agency via phone, LinkedIn, or other means.

 Recruiters often scan resumes very quickly for experience and education, and prefer straightforward, chronological resumes.
 They are usually looking for job histories that match specific criteria—meaning that they are not able to match candidates to jobs outside of their experience.